 Many people still believe that the only way to file for an extension is the old-school paper method.
-However, you can request an extension using TurboTax Easy Extension for free.
-Just make sure you go online and file an extension by the tax deadline.
+However, you can request an extension for free using TurboTax Easy Extension.
+Just make sure to go online and file for an extension by the tax deadline.
 You will also receive an email confirmation when your tax extension is accepted.

 4. Your Reasons Usually Don’t Outweigh the Benefits